pulse2percept/pulse2percept/doc/topics/stimuli.rst

     different tasks (bar direction vs. gap direction).
 Thresholds obtained with one are not numerically interchangeable with the other.

+Both optotypes are rasterized by supersampling the analytic glyph and area-averaging it onto the requested ``shape``, so edge pixels carry the fraction of the glyph they cover rather than snapping to a binary mask.
+That keeps the realized gap and stroke widths from depending on where the pixel grid falls, which otherwise biases off-cardinal orientations in particular.
+Area-averaging does not lower the resolution a raster needs, so ``gap`` and ``stroke`` must still span at least three output pixels; below that the generators raise rather than return an under-resolved optotype.

 :py:func:`~pulse2percept.stimuli.psychophysics.grating` and
 :py:func:`~pulse2percept.stimuli.psychophysics.bar` are parametrized in degrees of visual angle and physical time rather than in pixels and frames: